1. 3 Good CV Examples for the First Job [2024]

 • Prepare a clear CV structure with the right section order.
 Use white space to improve readability.

-• Pick the right CV font with a size that fits in between 10 and 12 points.
+• Pick the right CV font with a size that fits between 10 and 12 points.
 You can use slightly larger fonts for section headings and your name at the top.

 • Keep your CV length in check and don’t go beyond one page.
 Avoid unnecessary repetition and verbosity.